21- How to find Moment of Inertia Iy for Parallelogram?

 Iy calculation for the right triangle.

-We will add the inertia of the two triangles to get their sum, which will be later subtracted from the inertia Iy of the big triangle.
+We will add the inertia of the two triangles to get their sum, which will later be subtracted from the inertia Iy of the big triangle.

 Iy calculation for the two triangles.